Wallpaper Calculator: Stop Guessing and Order the Right Number of Rolls First Time

 Tips for Different Room Types

 - Small bathrooms: Subtract windows and doors.
-Add extra if walls are uneven.
+Add extra if the walls are uneven.

-- Feature walls: Only measure the wall you want to cover.
+- Feature walls: Only measure the wall you want to cover — no need to price the whole room.

 How Much Wallpaper Paste or Adhesive Do You Need?

-Most wallpaper pastes will state the coverage per pack.
-As a rule, one standard packet covers 5–7 rolls, but always check the instructions for your chosen brand and type of wallpaper.
+Most wallpaper pastes state the coverage per pack on the label.
+As a rule, one standard packet covers 5–7 rolls — but always check the instructions for your chosen brand and wallpaper type.
+Some heavier papers drink paste like it's going out of fashion.

 Questions People Are Actually Asking